nku-zhichengzhang/MPOT/README.md

 # MPOT-3K DATASET
 If you need the MPOT-3K dataset for academic purposes, please download the [**application form**](./assets/MPOT-3K_Data_Access_Form.docx) and fill out the request information, then send it to ***gloryzzc6@sina.com***.
-We will process your application as soon as possible.
+We will be sure to process your application as soon as possible.
 Please make sure that the email used comes from your educational institution.

 ## Data Source
 The collected scenes include lib, gallery, house, streetview, buildings, village.
-Besides, the videos are shoot under nine motion patterns that involves camera motion and target movement as follow:
+Besides, the videos are shoot under nine motion patterns that involve camera motion and target movement as follows:

 |Id|Motion Pattern|
 |  ----  | ----  |